aws-samples/aws-lambda-fanout/README.md

+# Adaptation being made
+* ReadCapacityUnits for the targets table is reduced to 1

 # aws-lambda-fanout

 This function answers a need I have had multiple times, where I want to replicate data from an Amazon Kinesis Stream to another account or another region for processing, or to another environment such as development.